 Victoza is also proven to help reduce the risk of negative cardiovascular events like heart attack and stroke in patients with type 2 diabetes or an established history of heart disease.
 One thing to note, it’s not meant for patients with type 1 diabetes.

 We get it.
 This is probably a little bit confusing.
 Two drugs, one ingredient that works the same way.
 What gives?
-Truthfully, it comes down to FDA approval and medication licensing and safety.
+Truthfully, it comes down to FDA approval, risks, and medication licensing.

 Novo Nordisk originally developed liraglutide for type 2 diabetes treatment but later found that patients taking it were losing weight because of the effect the GLP-1 receptor agonist had on controlling hunger.
 A clinical trial between June 2011 and January 2013 funded by Novo Nordisk and published in the journal JAMA compared two doses—1.8 mg and 3 mg— of liraglutide (Victoza).
 At the conclusion of the trial, participants had decreased blood glucose levels (HbA1C) and showed weight loss, with those on the higher dose losing more weight.

 So, armed with information like this, Novo Nordisk set out to do additional research and testing to see if increased doses of liraglutide were more effective at supporting weight loss.
 Saxenda was FDA-approved after three clinical trials and long-term testing.